PoisotLab/ms_mangal_synthesis/manuscript.md

 represents one way to practice ecological synthesis.

-Finally, it must be noted that as the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
+Finally, it must be noted that as the amount of empirical evidence grows, so too should our understanding of existing relationships between networks properties and space, and the interpretation to be drawn from them.
 In this perspective, the idea of continuously updated analyses is very promising.
 Following the template laid out by @WhitYenn19 and @YennChri19, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible networks analysis pipelines.
+To this end, the Mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible networks analysis pipelines.
 One immediate target would be to borrow the methodology from
 @CarlPhil19, and provide estimate of the sampling effort required to accurately